Financial Contrast: Mandiant (MNDT) vs. The Competition

-Mandiant (NASDAQ: MNDT) is one of 30 publicly-traded companies in the “Computer peripheral equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Mandiant to similar companies based on the strength of its profitability, valuation, institutional ownership, risk, dividends, analyst recommendations and earnings.
+Mandiant (NASDAQ: MNDT) is one of 30 public companies in the “Computer peripheral equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Mandiant to similar businesses based on the strength of its analyst recommendations, institutional ownership, valuation, profitability, dividends, earnings and risk.

-Mandiant has a beta of 0.96, indicating that its share price is 4% less volatile than the S&P 500.
-Comparatively, Mandiant’s competitors have a beta of 1.53, indicating that their average share price is 53% more volatile than the S&P 500.
+84.1% of Mandiant shares are held by institutional investors.
+Comparatively, 56.8% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are held by institutional investors.
+2.1% of Mandiant shares are held by company insiders.
+Comparatively, 18.0% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This table compares Mandiant and its competitors revenue, earnings per share (EPS) and valuation.
+Mandiant has a beta of 0.96, meaning that its stock price is 4% less volatile than the S&P 500.
+Comparatively, Mandiant’s rivals have a beta of 1.53, meaning that their average stock price is 53% more volatile than the S&P 500.

-This is a breakdown of recent ratings and price targets for Mandiant and its competitors, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for Mandiant and its rivals, as provided by MarketBeat.com.

 |Sell Ratings